battyone/hvision/README.md

     HADOOP_PREFIX set it to the root of your Hadoop folder.
     HADOOP_CONF_DIR set it to Hadoop folder that contains its configuration files.

-This bash script handle all HVision managed dependencies by properly set "-libjars", there is another bash script "nhvision" similar to "hvision" but in addition it handles native OpenCV dependencies, by using "-files" argument.
-You will need to update "nhvision" in order to know where are you OpenCV binaries.
-I needed "nhvision" in order to run HVision on Amazon EMR cluster, because you can ssh only the master node.
+This bash script handle all HVision managed dependencies by properly set "-libjars", there is another bash script "nhvision" similar to "hvision" but it handles native OpenCV dependencies, by using "-files" argument.
+You will need to update "nhvision" in order for it to know where are your OpenCV binaries.
+I needed "nhvision" in order to run HVision on Amazon EMR cluster, because you can ssh only to the master node.

 Now, let's run a number of examples: